ros2/design/articles/qos_configurability.md

           history_depth: 100  # override the history depth
 ```

-### Extending the ROS qos profile with a rmw vendor specific payload
+### Extending the ROS QoS profile with a rmw vendor specific payload

 TBD